KDP Formatting

 This guide is written from the trenches of UK self-publishing, where the challenges differ from those in the US or other markets.
 From Nielsen’s ISBN pricing to VAT implications and the unique UK retail landscape, I’ll share practical, business-savvy advice you won’t find on generic US-centric blogs or forums.

 Expect detailed, step-by-step instructions with exact menu paths, UK-specific costs in GBP, real-world case studies, and insights from my 25+ years in eCommerce and publishing.
-Whether you’re a first-time author or a seasoned publisher, this comprehensive resource will save you time, money, and headaches.
+Whether you’re a first-time author or a seasoned publisher, this comprehensive resource will save you time.

 Before diving into TOC fixes on KDP, understanding the basics and the specific UK context is vital.